-We are, therefore talking about a volume of water spread over a certain area in a unit of time.
+We are, therefore, talking about a volume of water spread over a certain area in a unit of time.

-Volume can be measured in litre
+Volume can be measured in litres

-Area can be measured in m2
+The area can be measured in m2

 Time can be measured in minutes